FREQUENTLY ASKED QUESTIONS

 How are teachers trained?

 Both our Mandarin and Spanish teaching staff are made up of native or near-native speakers.
-We believe this is important so that our students hear proper pronunciation or tones.
-Students learn to speak the target language and will sound the same as native speakers.
-They pick up the sounds, patterns, inflections and rhythms of the language as it is spoken by people native to the language.
+We believe this is important so that our students hear proper pronunciation and usage.
+Students learn to speak the target language the same way they learned their own native language and will sound the same as native speakers.
+They pick up the sounds, patterns, tones, inflections and rhythms of the language as it is spoken by people native to the language.